 Bias Incident Support Services

 In alignment with the overarching missions and goals of the Office of Diversity & Inclusion, Bias Incident Support Services (BISS) is charged with responding, educating and reporting to the campus about hate-bias incidents.
-The director for BISS oversees bias reporting and response, the coordination of campus support services to individuals affected by hate-bias incidents, and prevention programming and efforts.
+BISS oversees bias reporting and response, the coordination of campus support services to individuals affected by hate-bias incidents, and prevention programming and efforts.

 Bias Incident Support Services (BISS) is charged with addressing hate-bias incidents targeting UMD students, faculty and staff.
 The program responds, educates and reports to the campus community about bias, its impact, as well as protocols related to bias.
 The program is housed under the Office of Diversity & Inclusion.

 Bias Incident Support Services is committed to holistically addressing hate-bias incidents that target UMD community members by focusing on incident response and support, proactive training and education initiatives, and data collection and distribution.